 For Custodial/Maintenance staff, the dress code shall be as follows:

-The university will determine the uniform standard to be followed by all custodial/maintenance staff.
+The university will determine the uniform standard to be followed by all custodial, maintenance and trades staff.
 Employees will be required to turn-in worn-out or damaged logoed clothing and outerwear prior to the approval/issuance of any replacement.
 All university-provided clothing and footwear must be worn and be used in the performance of work-related duties.

 The Plan is a Money purchase (also referred to as Defined Contribution) plan with a minimum guaranteed pension level (also referred to as a defined benefit).
 This two-part or “hybrid” plan design provides you with a better benefit than a more traditional plan, because it enables you to reap the rewards of the plan’s investment performance, while having the security of a minimum guaranteed benefit.
 Your Money Purchase plan is an individual savings account into which your contributions, together with the matching contributions made by the university during the period of your employment with the university, have been deposited.
 These funds are invested on your behalf and your account is credited with the interest income on an annual basis.